Daniel-KM/Omeka-S-module-Access/README.md

 literal is fine.
 The date must be an iso one (`2022-03-14`).
 A time can be set too (`2022-03-14T12:34:56`).

-A check is automatically done when an anonymous visitor or a restricted user is accessing a file.
+A check is automatically done when an anonymous visitor or a reserved user is accessing a file.

 ### Management of requests